jeffgreendesign/my-quote-app/README.md

     yarn build
     ```
 2. The output files will be generated in the `dist` directory.
 These are the files you would deploy to a static web host like Netlify, Vercel, GitHub Pages, etc.

-**Note:** The development proxy configured in `vite.config.js` does _not_ work in the production build.
-For deployment, you would typically need to handle the API call differently, often using a serverless function (like Netlify Functions) to securely manage your API key on the server-side.

 ## Project Structure